popen2/he_dns/README.md

       -h, --help            show this help message and exit -u UPDATE_URL, --update-url UPDATE_URL
                             URL to post the update to
-      -d IPV4_DISCOVER_URL, --ipv4-discover-url IPV4_DISCOVER_URL
+      -d DISCOVER_URL, --discover-url DISCOVER_URL
-                            Service for discovery of own IPv4 address -i IPV4_ADDRESS, --ipv4-address IPV4_ADDRESS
+                            Service for discovery of own address
+      -t TYPE, --type TYPE  Type of update: either "4" for IPv4 or "6" for IPv6 -i IP_ADDRESS, --ip-address IP_ADDRESS
-                            The IPv4 address to be updated for this domain.
+                            The IP address to be updated for this domain.
 Leave blank to auto-discover